belzecue/Terrain3D_wiki/Home.md

 ### Interaction With Godot Modules
-* **Platforms** - Tested on windows only
+* **Platforms** - Tested on windows, Linux, OSX.
+It runs on android, but there's a strange floating point precision issue in the shader.
 * **Running the game in the editor** - Works for our demo
-* **Exported games** - Untested and probably doesn't work.
-There may be issues with building, as our build scripts make no distinction on the build mode.
-And there might be issues loading textures and images see [Build w/o the editor for release templates](https://github.com/outobugi/Terrain3D/issues/76) and [Initial import errors](https://github.com/outobugi/Terrain3D/issues/20)
+* **Exported games** - Debug export works.
+See [Build w/o the editor for release templates](https://github.com/outobugi/Terrain3D/issues/76) and [Initial import errors](https://github.com/outobugi/Terrain3D/issues/20)
 * **Physics** - Terrain collision uses a HeightMap shape for each region.
 The demo player uses a CharacterBody and works fine.
 * **Navigation Server** - Haven't tested it, but the terrain does provide full lod0 collision, so baking should work.
 * **Occlusion** - Haven't tested it.
 At the least you can use manual shapes.